Ian K. Smith: Writing

-Smith has written a dozen books including The Fat Smash Diet, a 90-day diet program that focuses on "smashing" bad eating and exercise habits and establishing new healthy ones.
+Smith has written a dozen books including The Fat Smash Diet, a 90-day diet program.
 His book Happy was released in April 2010.
 His book The Truth About Men was released in April 2012, Shred: The Revolutionary Diet was released in December 2012, and Super Shred: The Big Results Diet was published in December 2013.
 In 2015, Smith published The Shred Diet Cookbook and The Shred Power Cleanse.

-He has also written articles and essays for Time, Newsweek, Men's Health, and the New York Daily News, and has been featured in other publications including People, Essence, Ebony, Cosmopolitan, and University of Chicago Medicine on the Midway.
+He has written articles and essays for Time, Newsweek, Men's Health, and the New York Daily News, and has been featured in other publications including People, Essence, Ebony, Cosmopolitan, and University of Chicago Medicine on the Midway.

 Smith later began writing fiction novels, starting with The Blackbird Chronicles in 2005, about a murdered Dartmouth professor.
 Smith later wrote The Ancient Nine (2018) and The Unspoken (2020), with the latter being the first in a planned series about Ashe Cayne, a black police officer who refuses to participate in police corruption.
 Smith has said that The Unspoken was inspired by the real life murder of Laquan McDonald.